martindocs-javascript/launch-countdown-timer/README.md

 3. <a href='https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository'>**Commit**</a> changes to <a href='https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell'>**development branch**</a>.
 4. <a href='https://help.github.com/articles/pushing-to-a-remote/'>**Push**</a> your work back up to your fork.
 5. Submit a <a href='https://help.github.com/articles/about-pull-requests/'>**Pull request**</a> so that i can review your changes

+## Credits

+This is a solution to the [Launch countdown timer challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-/hub/launch-countdown-timer-B1CJKq14c).

 ## License